nethesis/nethvoice-report/ui/src/doc-inline/en/data_ivr_1_table_ivr.md

 - `Grouping Period`
 - `IVR Identifier`: the unique identifying code of each IR
-- `IVR Name`- `IVR Choice`: choices made within the IVR, in addition to those numerics provided, the choice i indicating who made it is possible an invalid choice, ie not foreseen by the IVR, and the choice t that indicates who has not made any choice, his call is diverted to the timeout destination
+- `IVR Name`- `IVR Choice`: numeric choices made within the IVR.
+There also two extra available choices: `i` which indicated an invalid choice; `t` which indicates the user didn't make a choice before timeout
 - `Total`: total of choices

 If no IVR has been selected, all IVRs will be shown,